Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Related Work

-Modeling user's intent had been an area of interest itself.
-Several approaches exists that focus only on the utterance's intent, and omit slot information, i.e.,~\citet{Hu:2009:UUQ:1526709.1526773} maps each intent domain and user's queries into Wikipedia representation space,~\citet{kim2017two} and~\citet{xu2013exploiting} use log-linear models with multiple-stages and word features, while~\citep{ravuri2015recurrent} investigate word and character n-gram language models based on Recurrent Neural Networks and LSTMs~\citep{Hochreiter:1997:LSM:1246443.1246450} , \citet{xia-etal-2018-zero} proposed a zero-shot transfer thought Capsule Networks~\citep{sabour2017dynamic} and semantic features for detecting user intents where no labeled data exists.
+\paragraph{Intent Classification} Several approaches focus only on the utterance's intent, and omit slot information, i.e.,~\citet{Hu:2009:UUQ:1526709.1526773} maps each intent domain and user's queries into Wikipedia representation space,~\citet{kim2017two} and~\citet{xu2013exploiting} use log-linear models with multiple-stages and word features, while~\citep{ravuri2015recurrent} investigate word and character n-gram language models based on Recurrent Neural Networks and LSTMs~\citep{Hochreiter:1997:LSM:1246443.1246450}, \citet{xia-etal-2018-zero} proposed a zero-shot transfer thought Capsule Networks~\citep{sabour2017dynamic} and semantic features for detecting user intents where no labeled data exists.
 Moreover, some work extend the problem to a multi-class multi-label one~\citep{xu2013exploiting,kim2017two,gangadharaiah-narayanaswamy-2019-joint}.